OR WAIT 15 SECS

 Its a medical mystery: Exactly how do emerging viruses such as SARS, HIV and hantavirus suddenly burst forth, seemingly from nowhere, to start infecting people and causing lethal diseases, sometimes in epidemic proportions?

 In research that shines light on this worrisome phenomenon, a team of scientific sleuths based at the University of Texas Medical Branch at Galveston (UTMB) has examined and tested viruses from two late-20th-century outbreaks of Venezuelan equine encephalitis (VEE) -- a deadly illness that can cause brain inflammation in horses and people -- and compared them with a very similar virus that doesnt tend to infect horses or people.
-The outbreaks occurred in 1993 and 1996 in deforested regions of the Mexican states of
+The outbreaks occurred in 1993 and 1996 in deforested regions of the Mexican states of Chiapas and Oaxaca.
+In at least this case, the solution to the mystery is, as Sherlock Holmes might put it, Evolutionary, my dear Watson.

 In a paper to be published in the Aug.
 3 issue of the Proceedings of the National Academy of Sciences (PNAS), the researchers suggest that as deforestation wiped out the Culex sub-species, a single genetic mutation in the virus allowed it to move into a brand new niche.
 The mutation increased its ability to infect and be transmitted by an entirely different species of mosquitoes, called Ochlerotatus taeniorhynchus -- which prefers for its blood-meal to feed on horses and other large mammals.